Chenziyes/CSC8508-2023TeamProjectGame/README.txt

 -AnimationSystem
 -AnimationObject

-The following files part are of mine:
+The following files part are mine:
 RenderObject
 GameTechRenderer